Abhishek-AC/udacity-cloud-dev-project-1/README.md

 # udacity-cloud-dev-project-1

+### Overview
+- Build as a part of Udacity Cloud Developer Nanodegree
-Deploy Static Website on AWS
+- Deploy Static Website on AWS
+- Services used: S3 and CloudFront

+README.txt includes the CloudFront distribution URL